cysouw/diathesis/text/c07_reflexive.md

 ### ~~OBJ › Ø~~ : [ NAL | N–L ] Reflexive accusative drop+locative

 Similar to the previous endoreflexive alternation, the alternation with *werfen* 'to throw' [@next a,b] acts on the body.
-However, additionally a location phrase needs to be present [@next c].
+However, additionally a directional location phrase needs to be present [@next c].
 However, the reflexive construction [@next b] looks very much like self-inflicted reflexive reference in this example.
 Indeed, the conjunction test proposed in the previous section seems to be perfectly possible here [@next d].
 It needs more research to decide whether this alternation is to be considered as a separate diathesis, or whether this is just regular self-inflicting reflexive reference.

 ::: ex
 a.
 Er wirft die Kleider aufs Bett.